Abjcodes/scaffold-master/README.md

 1. Run `sm-generate` in your terminal.
 2. Choose the desired boilerplate template from the list.
+3. Make sure to run `npm i` if there is a package.json file.

 After providing all the required information, Scaffold master will copy the selected boilerplate template to your current working directory.